tg222eu/CertCTF2023/README.md

 CTF[Hunter2]
 It can also be revealed by searching for "frame contains "CTF" or look directly at FTP-Data protocol in Protocol Hierarchy

+6. By using binwalk I could see there are additional file inside the PCAP file.
+Extracting the files and opening up second file a private key and a certificate is revealed.

 ******RSA******
 Found certificate in packet 3422 and extracted it